bugzmanov/cleancode-critique/src/chapter_37.md

 ---

-### Error Handling Approaches (TODO: POLISH!)
+### Error Handling Approaches

 Ok.
 Now lets talk about exception vs error codes.

 Code needs a channel to communicate errors and that channel needs to be different from channel of communicating normal results.
-Martin have avoided this discussion by using methods that have nothing to communicate in successfull scenario.
+Martin have avoided this discussion by using methods that have nothing to communicate via normal channel.

 Java’s exception handling is powerful and widely supported, offering features like: